marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "const keyword", naming}}

 The word `const` stands for _((constant))_.
 It defines a constant binding, which can not be made to point at a new thing.
-This is very useful for giving names to values so that you can easily refer to them later.
+This is useful for bindings that give a name to a value so that you can easily refer to them later, but which are not going to ever change.

 ## Binding names